The Ghan: Suspension during pandemic

 The Ghan was suspended for five months from March to August 2020 due to COVID-19 restrictions and border closures – the longest suspension in the train's existence.
-The first post-COVID train departed Adelaide for Darwin on 31 August 2020.
-The train would later be suspended again on its final run of the 2020 season due to a lockdown in South Australia.
+The train was suspended again on its final run of the 2020 season due to a lockdown in South Australia.

 Media depictions

 The original Ghan was featured in an episode of BBC Television's series Great Railway Journeys of the World in 1980, presented by Michael Frayn.

 The modern Ghan featured in an episode of Channel 5 series Chris Tarrant: Extreme Railways, and the Mighty Trains series.

-In 2018, it was also the subject of SBS slow television documentary The Ghan: Australia's Greatest Train Journey.
+In 2018, it was the subject of SBS slow television documentary The Ghan: Australia's Greatest Train Journey.
 The entire journey from Adelaide to Darwin which was filmed in 2017, was condensed into a three-hour highlights show with no voiceover or narration, much of it featuring footage directly from the front of the locomotive and various helicopter views.
 An extended 17-hour version of the show aired on SBS's secondary channel, SBS Viceland.

 In October 2019, the train featured in BBC Two's episode one of Michael Portillo's Great Australian Railway Journeys.

 The Ghan is the setting of Benjamin Stevenson's 2023 novel, Everyone on This Train Is a Suspect, in which a group of crime writers attempt to solve a murder on board the train.